About the Musicians

 Jonathan Ruckman, cello

 Jonathan Ruckman, cellist, is an honors graduate of the Cleveland Institute of Music, where he attended the Young Artist Program before receiving his Bachelor of Music and Master of Music degrees.
-Following graduation, Mr. Ruckman was appointed Interim Assistant Principal cellist of the Grammy-winning Louisiana Philharmonic Orchestra (LPO), where he served as second chair cellist from 2004-2007.
+After graduation, Mr. Ruckman was appointed Interim Assistant Principal cellist of the Grammy-winning Louisiana Philharmonic Orchestra (LPO), serving as second chair cellist from 2004-2007.
 During his time with the LPO, Mr. Ruckman served as Principal and Assistant Principal cellist for numerous performances throughout the New Orleans area, received lifetime tenure, and was elected to the Board of Trustees.
-From 2007 to the present, Mr. Ruckman has been a freelance cellist for countless performances throughout the New Orleans, Washington, D.C., and Louisville areas, including appearances with the Louisville Orchestra, the Musaica Chamber Ensemble, and the NouLou Chamber players.
+From 2007 to the present, Mr. Ruckman has been a freelance cellist for countless performances throughout the Louisville, Washington, D.C., and New Orleans areas, including appearances with the Louisville Orchestra, the Derby City Chamber Orchestra, the Musaica Chamber Ensemble, and the NouLou Chamber players.

-Off stage, Mr. Ruckman received a Juris Doctorate from the George Washington University Law School and a Master of Science in Social Work from the Kent School of Social Work where he was awarded the Graduate Dean’s Citation.
-Mr. Ruckman is the Clinical Director of Maryhurst Renewal, an outpatient mental health program primarily serving youth in the West and South ends of Louisville.
-From 2013-2018, Mr. Ruckman was an immigration attorney for Catholic Charities of Louisville, where he represented hundreds of refugees and asylees.
-Mr. Ruckman is a member of the Maryland and Kentucky Bar Associations as well as the Louisville Federation of Musicians.
+Off stage, Mr. Ruckman received a Juris Doctorate from the George Washington University Law School and a Master of Science in Social Work from the Kent School of Social Work, where he was awarded the Graduate Dean’s Citation.
+Mr. Ruckman served as an immigration attorney for Catholic Charities of Louisville and as Clinical Director at Maryhurst.
 Mr. Ruckman lives in Indian Hills with his wife and three young children.